Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Summit

-At the $1M+ level, Summit opens up to larger Colonials, renovated homes near the downtown, and estates in the Woodland Avenue and Druid Hill neighborhoods.
-This is where Summit really shines — the combination of a sub-40-minute Midtown Direct express, an exceptional downtown, and top schools at a price point below Short Hills and Millburn.
-For buyers who can spend $1M-$1.5M, Summit arguably offers the best overall value of any premium NJ commuter town.
+At $1M+, Summit opens up: larger Colonials, renovated homes near the downtown, estates in the Woodland Avenue and Druid Hill neighborhoods.
+This is where Summit actually earns its price tag.
+A 44-minute Midtown Direct express, a downtown that stays busy on weekends, and top schools at a number below Short Hills.
+For buyers who can spend $1.3M-$1.6M, Summit is the best overall value among premium NJ commuter towns.

 Best for: Established families who want the complete package — commute, schools, downtown, community — at a price that is premium but not extreme.
 Sellers at this price point benefit from Summit being the aspirational town for buyers moving up from Cranford, Chatham, and Westfield.